-Salesforce Summer ’18 is right around the corner.
+Salesforce Summer ’18 is here!
 There are a number of great references available to help you understand what has changed, when it will occur, and how to plan for the release.

 There are a number of great features added in each release and with a some planning and preparation you can insure your company has a smooth transition into the new release, and also leverage relevant new feature to make your users more productive.